nsg91/bidgrip-website/privacy.md

 - Improve performance and user experience.

 We do not sell or rent your personal information, nor do we sell the information of the clients you input into the App.
+We may use identifiers to track user activity across apps and websites for the purposes of advertising attribution and improving our marketing reach

 ---